aiven/devportal/docs/platform/howto/add-storage-space.rst

 Using Aiven CLI
 ---------------

-It is possible to use :doc:`Aiven CLI </docs/tools/cli>` ro add or remove additional storage by :ref:`updating the service configuration <avn-cli-service-update>` using the flag ``--disk-space-gib``.
+It is possible to use :doc:`Aiven CLI </docs/tools/cli>` to add or remove additional storage by :ref:`updating the service configuration <avn-cli-service-update>` using the flag ``--disk-space-gib``.
 The value here is the total disk space that your service would like to have.
 For example, if you are using a ``Startup-4`` plan which has 80GB disk space by default and you would like to add extra 10GB disk.
 The value to be given for the flag ``--disk-space-gib`` is 90 GB.
 ::